Hoanghuyen2k3/flash-card/README.md

 - **JavaScript**: The primary programming language for creating interactive features.
 - **CSS and SCSS**: Used for styling and enhancing the visual appeal of the website.
 - **ReactJS**: The core framework for building a dynamic and responsive user interface.
+- **NodeJS**: The core framework to set up the server to connect with API.
 - **HTML**: Provides the structure for the web pages.
 - **OpenAI API**: Integrated to automatically generate quizzes based on user input.
-- **Custom API**: Utilized for motivational quotes and other app-specific features.
+- **API**: Utilized for motivational quotes and other app-specific features.

 ## Installation